Matix0111/DeriveHelper/README.md

 d = derivehelper.Derive(password, salt, derivehelper.KDF.BCRYPT)
 '''
 To actually derive the key, call the derive() method.
 The Bcrypt KDF by default, generates a key of which is 32 bytes long, and 100 rounds.
-This can be changed by passing in an integer for the first parameter.
+The byte value can be changed by passing in an integer for the first parameter.
 You can also get a base64 encoded version by passing in encode=True
 '''
 print(d.derive()) # b'H\x15\xbb\xb7\xcaQ\xee\xa1\xfe-\xa51\xca\x8d\x12\xfe5\xd2h!\xd9\xeaV\xc6\xfbp3L\x98(`\x97'